 “No!
 Don’t take the recycling out.
 I….need some of it.”
 A sheepish grin spreads across my face as my husband tries to get his weekend chores done.

 Lately fewer plastic items (bottles, jugs, etc) have been making it outside to our recycling bin.
-Since being bitten by the craft bug again, I keep seeing endless project ideas every time we finish off a container of some sort.
+Since being bitten by the craft bug again, I keep seeing endless craft ideas for kids every time we finish off a container of some sort.

 If I’m not careful, we might end up with an entire bird sanctuary in the backyard.
 I’m 95% most of the bottles I’m saving will turn into bird feeders and houses.

 The kids don’t mind though!
 It wasn’t too long ago where we had lots of ideas but materials were scarce.
 Now, my recycling is overflowing, but I know we’ll be putting most of it to use in future craft projects.
 And let me tell you, I love to save on craft supplies.
 Art and craft projects that are easy to make while using common household items are my favorite.